Are you an independent artist looking to distribute your music to major platforms like Spotify and Apple Music?

 Decide when your music should go live!
 To ensure your music arrives on time, set a release date at least four weeks out ahead of submitting music for distribution.
 Providing sufficient lead time on your release allows you to engage and grow your fanbase while we ensure smooth delivery to all your favorite music platforms.

-Set up pre-sales and pre-saves
+Set up pre-adds and pre-saves

-Breakdown of pre-save, pre-add, and pre-order
+Breakdown of pre-save and pre-add

 Artist Bio & Highlights